jmahmood/RED-STAR-WEIGHTLIFTING/README.md

 ---

 ## Non‑Goals
-Red Star Weightlifting aims to be a sharp tool, not a social platform.
+RED ✪ STAR Weightlifting aims to be a sharp tool, not a social platform.
 We intentionally avoid:
 - Accounts, feeds, followers, or any cloud‑first features.
 - Monetization, ads, or behavioral analytics.